N. Korea Reports Test Launch of Hypersonic Missile

+Announcing the result of a plenary meeting of the ruling Workers' Party late last month, the North stressed the need to continue producing modern weapons and enhancing its defense force.

+Some observers say the launch may be a part of the North’s winter military exercises which kicked off early last month.

-North Korea said Thursday that it test-fired what it called a “hypersonic” missile a day earlier.
+The North on Thursday said it had test-fired what it called a “hypersonic” missile.

 According to the North's official Korean Central News Agency(KCNA), the Academy of Defense Science conducted the test launch on Wednesday.